tianhaogutum/tianhaogutum.github.io/_pages/teaching.md

     </div>
     <div class="course-content">
       <p>
-        Covers fundamental concepts of <strong>sets, relations, and functions</strong>; basics of propositional and predicate logic; principles of combinatorics; essential concepts in <strong>graph theory</strong>; and foundational algebra and number theory principles.
+        Covers fundamental concepts of sets, relations, and functions; basics of propositional and predicate logic; principles of combinatorics; essential concepts in <strong>graph theory</strong>; and foundational algebra and number theory principles.
 The course aimed to build a strong foundation for theoretical computer science and formal methods.
       </p>
       <div class="course-tags">
         <span class="tag">Logic</span>